tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 ___

-## I. Lecture Slides
+## I. Review Assignment 11

-No lecture slides this week
+Does anybody want to go over assignment 11?

+Which exercise?

+___

 ## II.
 Lecture Activities

 ### 4.1 Writing Code for Science

 * *Minimize errors by minimizing optimization*

 	* working is better than fastest

 * *Make code readable by applying consistent formatting*

 	* python forces you to do this

 * *Complex tasks should be broken down into simple building blocks, i.e. functions*

 * *Use premade packages that do what you want to accomplish

 * *Use debugger and employ _unit testing_*

 * *Use a profiler to identify code that needs optimizing*

 	* identify code that is too slow and needs to be sped up

 ### 4.2 Modules and Program Structure